Russian glide bomb attack in eastern Ukraine kills at least 21 people in line to receive pensions

-KYIV, Ukraine — (AP) — A Russian glide bomb struck a village in eastern Ukraine as older people were lined up to receive their pensions on Tuesday, killing at least 21 and wounding nearly two dozen others, Ukrainian President Volodymyr Zelenskyy and a regional official said.
+KYIV, Ukraine — (AP) — A Russian glide bomb struck a village in eastern Ukraine as people lined up outside to receive their pensions on Tuesday, killing at least 21 and wounding nearly two dozen others, Ukrainian President Volodymyr Zelenskyy and a regional official said.

-The bomb hit the village of Yarova in the Donetsk region, Zelenskyy said in a post on Telegram.
+The bomb hit the Donetsk region village of Yarova, Zelenskyy said in a post on Telegram.
+The village lies less than 10 kilometers (6 miles) from the front line.

+It was the latest Russian attack to kill civilians.
+More than 12,000 Ukrainian civilians have been killed in the three-year war, the United Nations says.

-"Frankly brutal," he said of the attack, urging the international community to make Russia pay economically for its full-scale invasion through additional sanctions.
+"Frankly brutal," Zelenskyy said of Tuesday's attack, urging the international community to make Russia pay economically for its full-scale invasion through additional sanctions.

 “The world should not remain silent,” Zelenskyy wrote.
 “The world should not remain inactive.
 The United States needs a reaction.
 Europe needs a reaction.
 The G20 needs a reaction.
 Strong action is needed so that Russia stops bringing death.”